-- COVID-19 vaccine is free to the recipient at the point of care, and individuals can get a vaccine even if they do not have an identification card.
+- COVID-19 vaccine is free, and individuals can get a vaccine even if they do not have an identification card.

 - Keep our campus safe by still continuing to follow our Community Health Standards whether you have been vaccinated or not.

 All UNCSA faculty, staff and students are eligible to be vaccinated.